lancewf/whaledisentanglement/src/wp-content/plugins/tablepress/readme.txt

 Many questions, regarding different features or styling, have been answered on the [FAQ page](https://tablepress.org/faq/) on the plugin website.

 = Support? =

+**Premium Support**

+Users with a valid TablePress Premium license plan are eligible for Priority Email Support, directly from the plugin developer!
+[Find out more!](https://tablepress.org/premium/)

+**Community Support for users of the Free version**

 For support questions, bug reports, or feature requests, please use the [WordPress Support Forums](https://wordpress.org/support/plugin/tablepress/).
-Please search through the forums first, and only [create a new topic](https://wordpress.org/support/plugin/tablepress#new-post) if you don't find an existing answer.
+Please search through the forums first, and only [create a new topic](https://wordpress.org/support/plugin/tablepress/#new-post) if you don't find an existing answer.
 Thank you!

 = Requirements? =
-In short: WordPress 5.6 or higher, while the latest version of WordPress is always recommended.
+In short: WordPress 5.8 or higher, while the latest version of WordPress is always recommended.

 = Languages and Localization? =
 TablePress uses the ["Translate WordPress" platform](https://translate.wordpress.org/).
 Please see the sidebar on the TablePress page in the [WordPress Plugin Directory](https://wordpress.org/plugins/tablepress/) for available translations.

 To make TablePress available in your language, go to the [TablePress translations page](https://translate.wordpress.org/projects/wp-plugins/tablepress), log in with a free wordpress.org account and start translating.

-= Migration from WP-Table Reloaded =
-Several years ago, TablePress has superseded the now discontinued WP-Table Reloaded plugin.
-If you are still using that, please see the [migration guide](https://tablepress.org/migration-from-wp-table-reloaded/) and switch to TablePress.

 = Development =
-You can follow the development of TablePress more closely in its official [GitHub repository](https://github.com/TobiasBg/TablePress).
+You can follow the development of TablePress more closely in its official [GitHub repository](https://github.com/TablePress/TablePress).

 = Where can I get more information? =
-Please visit the [official plugin website](https://tablepress.org/) for the latest information on this plugin, or [follow @TablePress](https://twitter.com/TablePress) on Twitter.
+Visit the plugin website at [tablepress.org](https://tablepress.org/) for the latest information on TablePress, [follow @TablePress](https://twitter.com/TablePress) on Twitter, or subscribe to the [TablePress Newsletter](https://tablepress.org/#newsletter).

-== Usage ==
+== How to use TablePress ==

 After installing the plugin, you can create and manage tables on the "TablePress" screen in the WordPress Dashboard.

-To show one of your tables in a post or on a page, embed the Shortcode `[table id=<the-ID> /]` into a "Shortcode" block at the desired place in the block editor.
-Each table has a unique ID that needs to be adjusted in that Shortcode.
+To insert a table into a post or page, add a "TablePress table" block in the block editor and select the desired table.

-After that, you might want to change the styling of the table.
-You can do this by entering CSS commands into the "Custom CSS" textarea on the "Plugin Options" screen.
-Some examples for common styling changes can be found on the [TablePress FAQ page](https://tablepress.org/faq/).
+Examples for common styling changes via "Custom CSS" code can be found on the [TablePress FAQ page](https://tablepress.org/faq/).
 You may also add certain features (like sorting, pagination, filtering, alternating row colors, row highlighting, print name and/or description, ...) by enabling the corresponding checkboxes on a table's "Edit" screen.

-== Acknowledgements ==

-Special thanks go to [Allan Jardine](https://www.sprymedia.co.uk/) for the [DataTables JavaScript library](https://www.datatables.net/).
-Thanks to all language file translators!
-Thanks to every donor, supporter, and bug reporter!

-== License ==

-This plugin is Free Software, released and licensed under the GPL, version 2 (https://www.gnu.org/licenses/gpl-2.0.html).
-You may use it free of charge for any purpose.
+**Even more great features for you and your site’s visitors and priority email support are available with a Premium license plan of TablePress.
+[Go check them out!](https://tablepress.org/premium/)**

 == Changelog ==

-Recent changes are shown below.
+Changes in recent versions are shown below.
 For earlier changes, please see the [changelog history](https://tablepress.org/info/#changelog).

-= Version 1.14 =
-* Full compatibility with WordPress 5.8.
-* Enhancement: Make behavior of bulk action selectors on the "All tables" screen more user-friendly.
-* Enhancement: Apply and enforce more granular coding standards for better code maintainability.
-* Enhancement: Allow import files with an .xlsm file extension, in addition to .xlsx files.
-* Enhancement: Add more options (filter and action hooks) for external integration of custom code.
-* Bugfix: Fix handling of the help box on the "Edit" screen when it's opened again after closing it.
-* Bugfix: Properly return modified table data when external code integrates into TablePress.
-* Bugfix: Correctly localize dates in files names of downloaded export files.
-* Bugfix: Fix typos in the code for math formula parsing that could lead to error messages in rare cases.
-* Updated external libraries (DataTables, SimpleXLSX, Build tools).
-* Some internal changes for better stability, translations, and documentation.

-= Version 1.13 =
-* Full compatibility with WordPress 5.7.
-* Enhancement: Allow replacing/appending existing tables when importing a ZIP archive of files.
-* Enhancement: Add ARIA labels to the table when its name or description is printed.
-* Enhancement: Update list of allowed CSS features in "Custom CSS".
-* Enhancement: Increase compatibility with PHP 8 and jQuery 3.x by no longer using deprecated functions.
-* Bugfix: Properly update cell references in formulas when one is moved, on the "Edit" screen.
-* Updated external libraries (DataTables, SimpleXLSX, CSSTidy, Build tools).
-* Some internal changes for better stability, translations, and documentation.
-* TablePress 1.13 requires WordPress 5.6!
+= Version 2.1.5 =

+TablePress 2.1.5 fixes a few bugs and brings some nice enhancements.
+For more information on changes and new features in TablePress 2.1, please see below.

+* Early improvements for the upcoming WordPress 6.3 were added.
+* The header cells on the “Edit” screen now show sorting arrow icons again, to indicate that columns can be sorted by a double-click.
+* Cleaned up, improved, and simplified code, for easier future maintenance, to follow WordPress Coding Standards, and to offer helpful inline documentation.
+* Several external code libraries and build tools have been updated to benefit from enhancements and bug fixes.

+= Version 2.1.4 =

+TablePress 2.1.4 fixes a few bugs and brings some nice enhancements.
+For more information on changes and new features in TablePress 2.1, please see below.

+* A warning message that could show on some servers after importing files was fixed.
+* A PHP deprecation notice was fixed, for improved compatibility with current versions of PHP.
+* The “Row Filtering” module no longer returns wrong cache results when filtering from a URL parameter is used.
+(TablePress Pro and Max only.)
+* Cleaned up, improved, and simplified code, for easier future maintenance, to follow WordPress Coding Standards, and to offer helpful inline documentation.
+* Several external code libraries and build tools have been updated to benefit from enhancements and bug fixes.

+= Version 2.1.3 =

+TablePress 2.1.3 fixes a few bugs and brings some nice enhancements.
+For more information on changes and new features in TablePress 2.1, please see below.

+* Pasting text into table cells via the right-click context menu on the “Edit” screen now works as expected.
+* The list of allowed CSS properties in “Custom CSS” has been extended to include new properties.
+* The Server-side Processing feature now shows a loading animation while data is retrieved from the server.
+(TablePress Max only.)
+* The TablePress REST API now only returns the “_links” field upon request, for improved performance.
+(TablePress Max only.)
+* The TablePress REST API now caches the generated JSON schema, for improved performance.
+(TablePress Max only.)
+* Cleaned up, improved, and simplified code, for easier future maintenance, to follow WordPress Coding Standards, and to offer helpful inline documentation.
+* Several external code libraries and build tools have been updated to benefit from enhancements and bug fixes.

+= Version 2.1.2 =

+TablePress 2.1.2 fixes a few bugs and brings some nice enhancements.
+For more information on changes and new features in TablePress 2.1, please see below.

+* The “Modules” screen now supports the Ctrl/Cmd + S keyboard shortcut for saving changes on the screen.
+(TablePress Pro and Max only.)
+* Some erroneously removed CSS code for the TablePress admin screens was restored.
+* The TablePress REST API now properly returns the table ID as well.
+(TablePress Max only.)
+* Cleaned up, improved, and simplified code, for easier future maintenance, to follow WordPress Coding Standards, and to offer helpful inline documentation.
+* Several external code libraries and build tools have been updated to benefit from enhancements and bug fixes.

+TablePress 2.1.1 contains these changes:

+* The “Plugin Options” screen now supports the Ctrl/Cmd + S keyboard shortcut for saving changes on the screen.
+* Keyboard shortcuts for moving cells no longer erroneously trigger when navigating inside an edited cell.
+* A few typos in translatable strings were corrected.
+* Some instances of invalid HTML code were fixed.
+* Cleaned up, improved, and simplified code, for easier future maintenance, to follow WordPress Coding Standards, and to offer helpful inline documentation.
+* Several external code libraries and build tools have been updated to benefit from enhancements and bug fixes.

+TablePress 2.1 contains these changes:

+**New features, enhancements, and bug fixes**

+* Full compatibility with WordPress 6.2.
+* On the “Edit” screen, you can now set the desired default cell size via the “Screen Options” tab, for maximum flexibility when editing large tables.
+* The table editor’s context menu now also works when editing a cell.
+* The table editor’s context menu and keyboard shortcuts now allow inserting images and links at the current cursor position and as well as turning existing text into a link.
+* On the “Edit” screen, potential confusion is reduced by adjusting how individual sections can be collapsed.
+* Tables that use scrolling are less likely to have misplaced header cells.
+* The “Export” screen now has a button to quickly reverse a long list of tables, which can save time if you want to export a table from the end of the list.
+* The “Last Editor” of a table is again determined correctly.
+* More detailed error messages are shown on the “Edit” and “Import” screens.
+* A few styling glitches on the different TablePress admin screens have been fixed.
+* The “Edit” screen shows other available features, to make users aware of them.
+(TablePress Free only.)
+* The “Fixed Header” module now works more reliably with themes that use floating elements as well.
+(TablePress Pro and Max only.)
+* The “Alphabet Filtering” module has more options, like choosing a filtering column and alphabet, and is more robust on small screens.
+(TablePress Pro and Max only.)
+* The “Automatic Filtering” module also allows using commas in filter values now.
+(TablePress Pro and Max only.)
+* The “Column Filter Dropdowns” module now only disables selections if none can be made.
+(TablePress Pro and Max only.)
+* The “REST API” module now allows public and unauthenticaed requests, if desired.
+(TablePress Max only.)
+* The “Server-side Processing” module is more robust when dealing with large tables that use many settings.
+(TablePress Max only.)
+* Cleaned up, improved, and simplified code, for easier future maintenance, to follow WordPress Coding Standards, and to offer helpful inline documentation.
+* Several external code libraries and build tools have been updated to benefit from enhancements and bug fixes.

+**Premium versions**

+* Even more great features for you and your site’s visitors and priority email support are available with a Premium license plan of TablePress.
+[Go check them out!](https://tablepress.org/premium/)

 == Upgrade Notice ==

-= 1.14 =
+= 2.1.5 =
-This update is a stability, maintenance, and compatibility release.
-Updating is recommended.
+This update is a stability and maintenance release.
+Updating is highly recommended.

-= 1.13 =
+= 2.1 =
-This update is a stability, maintenance, and compatibility release.
-Updating is recommended.
+This update is a feature and enhancement release.
+Updating is highly recommended.